 Many washes bisect these trails and may be active immediately after heavy rain – know the weather before you go.
 The washes will be dry all other times.

 Tale of the Trail

 I strongly suggest an app like AllTrails for the series of paths that make up this loop hike in the Albuquerque foothills.
 Old fashioned paper maps can be found at the Elena Gallegos Picnic Area.

-Using the AllTrails app for the Bear Canyon Trail to Albert G. Simms City Park OR an official map only, follow trails 365, 305, 305 A, 341, and 230 A. Connect back to trail 365 which will bring you to the start of the hike.
-Again, use a map to follow this route or allow the AllTrails app to guide along the way.
+Using the AllTrails app for the Bear Canyon Trail to Albert G. Simms City Park OR an official map only, follow trails 365, 305, 305 A, 341, and 230 A. Connect back to trail 365 which brings you to the start of the hike.
+Use a map to follow this trail or allow the AllTrails app to guide you!

-With a map or the AllTrails app you can tailor this hike to make it longer or shorter than the 7 miles quoted here.
-The versatility of this route and the slight elevation gain make this one of the best all-around beginner hiking trails near Albuquerque.
-The views of the foothills, mountains and the city make for a very pleasant hike.
+With a map or AllTrails you can tailor this hike to make it longer or shorter than the 7 miles quoted.
+This route is versatile and the soft elevation gain makes this a great beginner hiking trail near Albuquerque.
+Views of the foothills, mountains and city make this a pleasant escape, too.